UNDERSTANDING PUBLIC-PRIVATE PARTNERSHIPS (PPPs) IN THE UAE HEALTHCARE SECTOR

 Limited Liability Company (LLC)

 An LLC is a common structure for healthcare infrastructure projects.
-It may require a local UAE partner, which can be a government entity.
-This structure offers flexibility and limited liability for shareholders.
+An LLC can have a local UAE partner (which can be a government entity).
+An LLC provides shareholders with flexibility and limited liability.

 Joint ventures (highly recommended for PPPs)